tmk-computers/github-doc/README.md

 - switch to the newly created branch using
   - git checkout dev
 - create a new branch and switch to it can be done by using single command
-  - git checkout -b “new-branch”
+  - git checkout -b "new-branch"
 - make some changes to new branch and commit those changes
-  - git commit -m “Some changes are made in new branch”
+  - git commit -m "Some changes are made in new branch"
 - with below command newly created branch is pushed to remote repository where new branch is created to track our local branch
-  -git push -u origin new-branch
+  - git push -u origin new-branch

 - Newly created branch can be merged with creating a **pull request** in github.
 - The changes from pull request can be merged into master branch if any collaborator who has privilege approved it.